RedisJSON/RedisJSON/docs/commands/json.set.md

 <details open><summary><code>value</code></summary>

-is one or more values to index in one or more arrays.
+is value to set at the specified path
 </details>

 ## Optional arguments